Medical

 - This can be a challenge if you take expensive medications

-- Not everyone is eligible
+- Not everyone is eligible to make and receive HSA contributions

 - You cannot be covered by any other type of health plan, including Medicare A or B